Skip to content

 Step 6: Build FPGA Bitstream (Optional)

-If you have Xilinx Vivado installed, you can synthesize the design:
+If you have Xilinx Vivado installed, the full pipeline includes synthesis:

 vivado -mode batch -source vivado_project.tcl